 Using content marketing techniques with thought leadership

 Although they have a number of similarities, content marketing and thought leadership have traditionally been poles apart.
-But these two techniques are increasingly being combined, with thought leadership as the core and content marketing techniques being applied to amplify the message, extend reach and deliver tangible commercial outcomes.
+But these two techniques are increasingly being combined, with original B2B content as the core and content marketing techniques being applied to amplify the message, extend reach and deliver tangible commercial outcomes.

 “Successful thought leadership is about great insights and provocative stories, but also requires innovative activation to a targeted audience.”